c4710n/docker-compizo/README.md

 Deploys a new version of Docker Compose service without downtime.

-> This project is an Elixir port of [docker-rollout](https://github.com/Wowu/docker-rollout) with minor improvements, such as config change detection, replicas change detection, etc.
+> This project is an Elixir port of [docker-rollout](https://github.com/Wowu/docker-rollout) with minor improvements.

 ## Requirements